 After the procedure you may need to continue to take over-the-counter pain relief for the next 24 hours to help relieve any cramps.
 If your pain continues to worsen please contact us on 01273 523 388

-When is best to have a device fitted?
+When is the best time to have an IUD fitted?

 A device can be fitted at any time during your menstrual cycle, but we need to make sure that you are not at risk of pregnancy when you attend for a device fitting.
 If there is any risk that you might be pregnant, we will have to reschedule your fitting.